It took Fujimi quite a long time before they did a 3rd gen RX-7 kit,

 The decal set includes the latest black-on-white instrument dials and the 'Bathurst R' markings for the B-pillars.

 Body and interior parts are molded in a shade of yellow close to Mazda's 'Sunburst Yellow'.
 Chassis parts are molded in black.
 This Bathurst R edition was continued into the 2002 model year.

-I composed the picture on the right from images found on the Mazda Japan website, a view of the dashboard can be found on the Car References page.
+I composed the picture on the right from images found on the Mazda Japan website, a view of the dashboard can be found on a separate page.

 The Mazda Japan website no longer has info on the Type R 'Bathurst R' limited edition, some more pictures can be found on this page.

 released in April 2003

 This is a limited issue of the Type R 'Bathurst'.
 Differences between this and the 'Bathurst R' kit are limited to a new decal sheet with 'RX-7' dealer plates and without 'Bathurst R' markings for the B-pillars.